rvirani1/tns_atlanta_ruby/2016-02-01/sinatra_hw.md

 Build a Sinatra app that has two endpoints.

 The first endpoint should be a GET call at path "/lyrics".
-Every time they visit the site, they should see different lyrics from the song [12 Days of School](http://www.dennydavis.net/poemfiles/xmas2.htm).
+Every time the user visits the site, he or she should see different lyrics from the song [12 Days of School](http://www.dennydavis.net/poemfiles/xmas2.htm).
 The lyric for the song should match the number of times they've visited.
 For example, their first visit should show:

   "On the 1st day of high school, my teacher gave to me: A 'C' in American History"